networknt/light-oauth2/docs/content/tutorials/enterprise.md

 title: Enterprise Edition Tutorial
 ---

 Note: the following steps use Oracle database as an example.
-MySQL and Postgres should be the same.
+MySQL and Postgres should be the same by choosing docker-compose-mysql.yml or docker-compose-postgres.yml when starting docker-compose.

 # Start Services

-To start services and test them in development mode.
+In production mode, all services will have docker images downloaded from hub.docker.com or private docker hub within your organization.
+And Kubernetes or other docker orchestration tools will be used to manage containers.

+To help use to understand how each service work and enable user to modify services, the first section of this tutorial will focus on development mode which will build these services and dockerize them.
+And start them as a docker compose.

+The following will check out the repo, build and start services with Oracle XE database.

 ```
 git clone git@github.com:networknt/light-oauth2.git
 cd light-oauth2
-git checkout oracle
+git checkout enterprise
 mvn clean install -DskipTests
-docker-compose up
+docker-compose -f docker-compose-oracle.yml up
 ```

 It will take about 30 seconds to have all services and database up and running.
+If Oracle XE image doesn't exist on your host, it will take longer to download it.

 If you have modified source code, please follow the steps to restart services.
 ```
-docker-compose down
+docker-compose -f docker-compose-oracle.yml down
 mvn clean install
 ./cleanup.sh
-docker-compose up
+docker-compose -f docker-compose-oracle.yml up
 ```

 # Test Services

-By default, the security is partially disabled on these services so that users can easily test these services to learn how to use them.
+By default, the security is partially disabled on these services out of the box so that users can easily test these services to learn how to use them.
+In later sections, there are steps to enable all security with config files.

 ### Code

-This is the service that takes user's credentials and redirect back authorization code to webserver.
+This is part of authorization flow that takes user's credentials and redirect back authorization code to the webserver.

 There are two endpoints: /oauth2/code@get and /oauth2/code@post